CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Combined-lab/LAB_AK_06_Lab1_Ex01_KQL.md

 1. On the **Microsoft Sentinel | Configuration | Data connectors** page click on **Windows Security Events via AMA**, under configuration notice that now the **Windows Security Events via AMA** data connector is successfully connected with Microsoft Sentinel.

     ![](../Media/lab6-06--11.png)

+    > **Note:** It may take 15–20 minutes for the Windows Security Events data connector to show a Connected status after configuration.

 ### Task 4: Run Basic KQL Statements